Google and Facebook: Antitrust Concerns Reaching Beyond Privacy

 By Nicholas Economides

-It is easy to show that tying of personal data provision with Internet search provision increases Google’s market power in the data market.
+Imposing the requirement of personal data provision to receive Internet search increases Google’s market power in the data market.
 A user who would not have freely given his/her personal data to Google is now doing so because this is a requirement to access Google’s Internet search.
-Thus, tying increases Google’s market share in the data market.
-Since such data is used to sell ads, Google’s tying directly increases its market power in the ads market, and stifles competition in this market.
-To the extent that users receiving free search do not receive in kind the full compensation for the data they provide, they are damaged by the tying practice.
+Thus, this requirement increases Google’s market share in the data market.
+Since such data is used to sell ads, Google’s requirement directly increases its market power in the ads market, and stifles competition in this market.
+To the extent that users receiving free search do not receive in kind the full compensation for the data they provide, they are damaged by the requirement practice.
 Additionally, there are users who would prefer to pay for search and not to provide their personal data to Google.
-They are also damaged by being compelled to provide personal data under tying.
+They are also damaged by being compelled to provide personal data under Google’s requirement.

 Similarly, Facebook provides free access to its service and requires data provision at zero price.
 It offers Facebook service only if the user provides access to personal data.
-Similarly to the Google example above, this setup, one good/service provided only if a second good is provided, is tying of the two goods, and it punishable by US antitrust law if it reduces competition and hurts consumers, and similarly punished in the EU.
-Since Facebook is dominant in the social networks market with over 90% market share, it has additional obligations with respect to this practice.
-It is easy to show that tying of data provision with Facebook service increases Facebook’s market power in the data market.
+Imposing the requirement of data provision to receive Facebook service increases Facebook’s market power in the data market.
 A user who would not have freely given his/her personal data to Facebook is now doing so because this is a requirement for access to Facebook service.
-Thus, tying increases the market share of Facebook in the data market.
-Since the data is used to sell ads, Facebook’s tying directly increases its market power in the ads market, and stifles competition in this market.
-To the extent that a user is not compensated adequately for his personal data by the free provision of Facebook service, he is damaged by the tying practice.
-Additionally, there are users who are willing to compensate Facebook for its service but are unwilling to provide their personal data to Facebook, who are damaged by the tying action of Facebook.
+Thus, the requirement increases the market share of Facebook in the data market.
+Since the data is used to sell ads, Facebook’s requirement directly increases its market power in the ads market, and stifles competition in this market.
+To the extent that a user is not compensated adequately for his personal data by the free provision of Facebook service, he is damaged by the requirement practice.
+Additionally, there are users who are willing to compensate Facebook for its service but are unwilling to provide their personal data to Facebook, who are damaged under Facebook’s requirement.

 Based on findings from “Competition and Privacy in the Digital Economy,” forthcoming, by Nicholas Economides (Stern NYU) and Ioannis Lianos (University College London)